Best Color Light for Sleep: We Tested Down the Top Options

 An example of the melanopic sensitivity curve superimposed over a full spectrum 2700K light source.

-So it’s very important that we chose lighting colors that are warm.
+So it’s essential that we choose lighting colors that are warm.

 Amber or Orange Light